 Reasons for Do Not Honours:

 Often, transactions fail due to instances of human error wherein the AVS and CVV do not match the other payment credentials entered at the checkout.
 For instance, this could fall down to the usage of an expired card or a change in billing address.
 The reason why a do not honour occurs in this scenario is that the majority of card issuers do not have a specific response code for credential mismatches.
-The majority of card issuers do not have a specific response code for this.

 Suspected fraud is another instance wherein an issuer might intentionally issue a do not honour response code.
-Where the correct response code for suspected fraud would be code 59, in many cases it is remapped to a do not honours to avoid pointing fingers at the consumer.
+Where the correct response code for suspected fraud would be code 59, in many cases it is remapped to a do not honours code to avoid pointing fingers at the consumer.

-Suspected fraud itself is often a blanket statement for unusual consumer behaviour.
+Suspected fraud itself, is often a blanket statement for unusual consumer behaviour.